Natural Alternative Therapies

 Living plants bring the healing nature into your home.
 All plants improve the air quality in your home, but certain plants have been found to be extra-purifying.

-The Peace Lilly, for example, “mops up” ammonia, acetone, ethyl acetate, benzene and formaldehyde from the atmosphere.
+For example, the Peace Lilly, “mops up” ammonia, acetone, ethyl acetate, benzene, and formaldehyde from the atmosphere.

 Here are the most purifying indoor plants: